cybercongress/go-cyber/docs/cyberd.md

 Now cyberlinks can provably answer and deliver results

-## Speed
+## Speed and scalability

 We need very fast conformation times in order to feels like usual web app.
-It is strong architecture requirement that shape an economic topology of cyber protocol.
+It is strong architecture requirement that shape an economic topology and scalability of cyber protocol.

 Proposed blockchain design is based on Tendermint consensus algorithm with 146 validators and has very fast 1 second finality time.
 Average confirmation timeframe at half the second with asynchronous interaction make complex blockchain search almost invisible for agents.

+Let us say that our node implementation based on cosmos-sdk can process 10k transactions per second.
+Thus every day at least 8.64 million agents can submit 100 cyberlinks each and impact results simultaneously.
+That is enough to verify all assumptions in the wild.
+As blockchain technology evolve we want to check that every hypothesis work before scale it further.
+Moreover, proposed design needs demand for full bandwith in order the relevance become valuable.
+That is why we strongly focus on accesable, but provable distribution to millions from inception.

 ## Implementation in browser